naldurien/Assignments/week-5/day-4/README.md

-Now live on the web at: http://nicole-aldurien-groceries-firebase.surge.sh
+Now live on the web at http://nicole-aldurien-groceries-firebase.surge.sh.

-Assignment Goal: Create a responsive/mobile-friendly website to allow a user to make a list of stores and have it persist using Firebase.
+Assignment Goal: Create a responsive/mobile-friendly website to allow a user to make a list of stores.
+Have the list persist using Firebase.
+Be able to view all stores, add a store, and delete a store.

 Screenshots of mobile-sized version: